tomkowz/TSValidatedTextField/README.md

     [_wordStartsWithB setRegexp:regexp];
 ```

-If default NSRegularExpression isn't sufficient you can pass custom.
+If default NSRegularExpression isn't sufficient you can set custom.